 Sony STR-ZA1100ES – perfect Sony receiver under $1000

 The next receiver on the review is the Sony STR-ZA1100ES.
 Like STR-ZA3100ES, this receiver works in a 7.2 configuration.
+So it’s simpler in that sense.
 Based on the ZA lineup and specs, I can say this receiver is aimed primarily at serving as a home theater center.
 Dolby Atmos and DTS: X sound decoders and sufficient power of 100 W at 8 Ohm per channel.
-Also, I cannot fail to mention the great option – Phantom Surround Back.
-It allows you to make the sound stage more spacious by creating virtual speakers.
+Also, I cannot fail to mention the great option – Phantom Surround Back, a striking detail of the ES lineup.
+It allows you to make the soundstage more spacious by creating virtual speakers, creating a system with 9 channels.

 The STR-ZA1100ES fully supports 4K resolution in native mode and after up-scaling.
 Also, I enjoyed implementing the HDR and Dolby Vision modes, which positively affect the picture quality.
 All of these features are available on each of the HDMI ports.
-There are five inputs and two outputs, one of which is intended for displaying images to Zone 2 which the Sony STR-DN1080 model lacks.
+There are 5 inputs and 2 outputs (this is less than its predecessors, and less than the STR-DN1080), one of which is intended for displaying images to Zone 2 which the Sony STR-DN1080 model lacks.

 Having tested the receiver with the film, I can say that the sound is really surrounded.
 Thanks to the D.C.A.C. customization system.
 All the sounds are in their places.
 The dialogues feel like they come straight from the screen.
 The dialogues are perfectly audible.
 And all the sounds move correctly across the sound stage in sync with what is happening on the screen.
 What I really lacked was the powerful bass compared to models with a more powerful amplifier.
 And yet I have to say that the bass, although not strong, is deep enough.
 In the scene with explosions, I got the right feeling of these effects.